8secz-johndpope/Capme/README.md

 4) Set the title to "Added my name" and add gabrielw98 as a reviewer

 ## Capme Developers
 Capme developers are all proficient in object oriented programming and mobile development.
-At the same time, they specialize in different software engineering fields specified below:<br/><br/>
+Through this medium, they design and develop solutions using different software engineering fields specified below:<br/><br/>
 Gabe Wilson - (Team Lead)<br/>
 *name* - (Machine Learning)<br/>
 *name* - (Full-Stack)<br/>